neofinancial/config-dug/README.md

 > :warning: You must use `require('config-dug').default` in JavaScript files.
 If you exclude `.default` Config Dug will not work.

+### Environment Variables

+`config-dug` will add all your environment variables to the `config` object.
+This can have unintended consequences if one of your config keys has the same name as an existing, unrelated environment variable.

+> :warning: `config-dug` is only intended to be used on the server.
+Your server already has access to your full environment in `process.env`.
+If you use `config-dug` in server rendered client applications you risk exposing your server's environment to the client.

 ### Using AWS Secrets Manager

 In order to use AWS Secrets Manager you have to add a `AWS_SECRETS_MANAGER_NAME` or `awsSecretsManagerName` setting to your config that specifies the names of the secrets to look up: